cjrh/aiorun/README.rst

     library's ``asyncio.run()`` helper.
 You can call `aiorun.run()` without a coroutine parameter, and it will still run forever.

-    This is surprising to many people, because they sometimes expect that unhandled exceptions should abort the program, with an exception and a traceback.
-If you want this behaviour, please see the section on *error handling* further down.
+    This is surprising to many people because they sometimes expect that unhandled exceptions should abort the program, with an exception and a traceback.
+If you want this behavior, please see the section on *error handling* further down.

 .. warning::